lloydBrooks/20Questions/README.md

 # 20 Questions
 A terminal based 20 questions game, using a binary tree to "learn" from previous games played.
-This was a project for my CS145 class at Green River Community College in the Fall of 2016.
+This was a project for my CS145 class at Green River College in the Fall of 2016.
 The teacher provided the files: UserInterface.java, animals.txt, and question1.txt.
 I worte the files: QuestionMain.java, QuestionTree.java, QuestionTreeNode.java and question2.txt.

 # Running 20 Questions:
 First Download and compile the project.
 Next Run the main method found in